 Knowledge of both veterinary medicine and behaviour gives an important overview of a pet’s wellbeing.
 Often the development of unwanted behaviours is very complicated, with pre-existing medical problems (such as arthritis or diabetes) being a key factor.
 By identifying these and liaising with your vet, an effective and long-lasting treatment plan can be created.

-Although there are medications available for the treatment of behavioural problems, I very rarely use these in the first instance, and I never use them without also making changes in a pet’s management and training.
+Although there are medications available for the treatment of behavioural problems, I never use them without also making changes in a pet’s management and training.
 The use of medication would always be discussed in depth with yourself and your vet and the decision made together.